dcho10/Professional-README-Generator/README.md

 ## Description

-  The purpose of my app is Automatically generate a README.md file
+The purpose of my app is to: Automatically generate a README.md file

-The app is intended for Users who would like to automatically create their README file
+The app is intended for: Users who would like to automatically create their README file

-The reason I created the app is because To enhance user experience and provide a README template
+The reason I created the app is: To enhance user experience and provide a README template

-Some vicotries I experienced include Figured out how to get the prompt running
+Some victories I experienced include: Figured out how to get the prompt running

-Some challenges I experienced include Getting it to display on the README file
+Some challenges I experienced include: Getting it to display on the README file

 ## Table of Contents